 - Avoid at all costs plants systemically treated with neonicotinoids “neonics”, a proven pollinator-killing nerve toxin.

-- build fertile balanced soil
+- Build fertile balanced soil

 - Companion planting guide

-- How mushrooms heal bees.
+- Get to know how mushrooms heal bees.